-In the statement, the company informed that “as of 31 January 2018, the number of the company employees made up 1190 people, out of which 1032 employees have received notifications on the termination of their employment contracts in 2 months based on the company staff redundancy.
-Nevertheless, the company does its best trying to maintain the nucleus of the staff having narrow specialization so as to enable quick re-launch of the production after solving the problems the company is currently facing giving priority to laid-off people.
-As a result of redundancies, the number of the company staff will make up around 300 people, who will deal with the preservation of the company area and property, as well as maintain the complex equipment needing special care.
-Around 200 people will be transferred to other companies of 'Vallex’ Company Group to jobs in line with their professions and qualifications.”
+In the statement, the company stated that “as of 31 January 2018, the number of company employees came to 1190 people, out of whom 1032 employees have received notifications on the termination of their employment contracts in two months on the basis of the company staff redundancies.
+Nevertheless, the company is doing its best to try to maintain the nucleus of the staff with narrow specializations so as to enable a quick re-launch of production after the problems the company is currently facing have been solved, with priority being given to people who have been laid off.
+As a result of the redundancies, the number of company staff will come to around 300 people, who will deal with the preservation of the company area and property, as well as maintaining the complex equipment that needs special care.
+Around 200 people will be transferred to other companies of the ‘Vallex’ Company Group, to jobs in line with their professions and qualifications.”

-The situation remains uncertain, which will bring serious financial asocial struggle for the people of the poor region as the company will provide work only to “a small number of employees who will be tasked with making sure that our mobile and plant equipment and the infrastructure is duly taken care of and maintained while in a shutdown mode.”
+The situation remains uncertain which will bring serious financial and social difficulties for the people of this poor region, as the company will provide work only to “a small number of employees who will be tasked with making sure that our mobile and plant equipment and the infrastructure is duly taken care of and maintained while in shutdown mode.”

 This article is based on materials of the informational NGO EcoLur: 'Vallex' Stopped Teghout Mining for Non-Fixed Term and 1032 out of 1190 'Teghout' CJSC Employees Received Notifications on Termination of Employment Contracts.